xtevenx/ProRankings/README.md

 About the Rating System
 -----------------------

-The ratings are calculated using the [Glicko-2][1] rating system on weekly intervals.
+The ratings are calculated using the [Glicko-2][1] rating system.
+Each game counts as its own rating interval and the rating deviation is adjusted accordingly to the time since the last game.

 However, there are some things of note: